 Take the time to research each social media platform and remember that every platform is continuously updating and making changes.

-For instance, Facebook has recently been making video content a huge priority.
+For example, Facebook has recently been making video content a huge priority.
 Videos posted on Facebook are more and more being prioritized by Facebook to be shown to more people.

 You can combine this with well-crafted copy to get your followers’ attention and redirect them to your brand’s website.